Learning to detect continuous gravitational waves: an open data-analysis competition: Dataset description

 which is comparable with realistic observing runs~\cite{Buikema_2020,LIGO:2021ppb}.

+Gaussian-noise data sample are generate by drawing from a Gaussian distribution with zero mean and (single-sided) Amplitude Spectral Density (ASD) \mbox{$\sqrt{\Sn} = \qtyproduct{5e-24}{\persqrthz}$}.
+Equivalently, the real and imaginary parts of each complex SFT bin $\tilde{x}_{\alpha}[k]$ are drawn from a Gaussian distribution with zero mean and standard deviation $\frac{1}{2} \sqrt{\T{SFT} \Sn}$.
+This setup is comparable with mock analyses conducted in current CW searches (see e.g.~\cite{Tenorio:2024jgc} and references therein).

-To generate a data sample containing real noise, we sample a subset of the full observing run amounting to $\T{span} = 4\; \mathrm{month}$ following the distributions in Fig.~\ref{fig:data_segments}.
-To avoid cross-correlation of strong instrumental artifacts with actual Advance LIGO data, we shift the frequency labels a random amount within \SI{\pm 4}{\hertz} and add random Gaussian noise with 0.1\% of the data's ASD.
+To generate a data sample containing real noise, we instead sample SFTs from LVK O3 data.
+To prevent participants from identifying noise realisations using publicly available data, we shift the frequency labels by a random amount within \SI{\pm 4}{\hertz} and add Gaussian noise with 0.1\% of the data's ASD to mangle the numerical noise values but maintain real-noise features.
+This value was chosen empirically.